Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 # Custom XAMPP localhost index page
-An informative custom XAMPP localhost index page that displays your current projects and provides handy links.
+An informative custom XAMPP localhost index page that displays your current projects, useful statistics and provides handy links.
-Technically this localhost index can be easily adapted to suit any other local apache development environment.
+Technically this localhost index can be adapted to suit any other local apache development environment.

 Please feel free to fork and make your own changes!

 ## Features:

-- Search functionality for all project folders specified
+- Search functionality for all local project folders specified
 - Real-time clock
-- Displays current versions of Apache, PHP and MySQL
+- Displays the current version of Apache, PHP and MySQL
+- System stats showing CPU Load, Memory Usage and Disk Space
+- Button toggle to display the Apache error log
 - Mac OS X style dock with links to relevant web-sites
 - Modern responsive look
 - Theme switcher for light and dark
-- Peace of mind 🧘
+- Peace of mind 🧘 (hopefully!)

 ![search functionality](screenshots/index.png)